The multi-party system of record

 The clearest signal is the one no one can alter.

 Most reconciliation is version-matching.
-One cryptographically sealed record.
+One tamper-evident record.
 Every party verifies it.
-Assessors verify it directly.
+Assessors review it directly.

 Book your infrastructure review.